 We have created an Example of a Mixed Crop With Pumpkin With Digital Planting Plans.
 This plan covers an entire garden year, as we have prepared bed plans with pre- and post-crops for you.

 Pumpkins are part of the gourd family (Cucurbitaceae).
 In addition to Pumpkins, the cucurbitaceae family also includes Cucumbers, melons and zucchinis.
-However, good and bad plant neighborhoods differ within the various species of a family.
-The zucchini, for example, has different good neighbors than the pumpkin.
+However, good and bad plant companions differ within the various species of a family.
+The zucchini, for example, has different good companions than the pumpkin.

 These plants originate from Central and South America, so they are heat-loving crops.
 Therefore, choose a sunny but sheltered location for your pumpkin plants.
 The soil should be rich in humus and nutrients, as pumpkins are Heavy Feeders.
 Whether the soil is loamy, clayey or sandy is relatively unimportant for pumpkin plants.
 The only important thing is that the soil should not dry out.